The Intellectual Journey of Violent Racists, Conspiracy Theorists, Flat Earthers, and Other Americans on the Fringe

-This research project asks: How do people come to believe far-right, extremist, and conspiratorial viewpoints they encounter on social media?
+This project began as an attempt to answer the question: Why do people believe extremist, conspiratorial, and fringe content they encounter on social media?

 Publications from this Project

-- Marwick, A., Pippert, C., Furl, K., & Schnabel, E. (in review) “Shapeshifters and Starseeds: Identity, Epistemology, and Disinformation on Conspiracy TikTok.”
+- Marwick, A., Pippert, C., Furl, K., & Schnabel, E. (2025) “Shapeshifters and Starseeds: Populist Knowledge Production, Generous Epistemology and Disinformation on Conspiracy TikTok.”
+Social Media & Society, published online before print.
+[Open Access]

-- Pippert, C., Furl, K., & Marwick, A. (in review) “True Believers, Entertainers, and Skeptical Scholars: Claims and Frames on Conspiracy TikTok.”
+- Pippert, C., Furl, K., & Marwick, A. (2025) “True Believers, Entertainers, and Skeptical Scholars: Claims and Frames on Conspiracy TikTok.”
+Journal of Information Technology & Politics, published online before print.
+[PDF]

 - Marwick, A. & Partin, W.(2022).
 “Constructing Alternative Facts: Populist Expertise and the QAnon Conspiracy.”
 New Media and Society.
 [Open-Access]